-The American Corner in Mauritius has been named the ‘Harper Lee Center’ for the author of the classic novel To Kill a Mockingbird, which featured on secondary school Literature in English programs in Mauritius.
-It was inaugurated on September 8, 2010 by U.S. Ambassador Mary Jo Wills, Local Government Minister Hervé Aimée and Curepipe Mayor Coomara Pyaneeandee.
+The American Corner Curepipe was inaugurated on September 8, 2010 by U.S. Ambassador Mary Jo Wills, Local Government Minister Hervé Aimée and Curepipe Mayor Coomara Pyaneeandee.

-The Harper Lee Center currently has about 500 books for children and adults on literature, history, government, environment, politics and a wide range of subjects by American authors.
-Fiction as well as reference material and audiobooks are available in the center, which also has two computer terminals donated by the U.S. Embassy.
-The Harper Lee Center is replenished and serviced by the Embassy.
+The American Corner currently has about 1500 books for children and adults on American literature, history, government, environment, politics and a wide range of subjects by American authors.
+Fiction as well as reference materials ( SAT, TOEFL,GMAT etc.) and audiobooks are also available at the American Corner.
+Additionally, there are two computer terminals donated by the U.S. Embassy.
+The American Corner also has 15 varieties of popular U.S. magazines and activates to practice English.
+The American Corner is replenished and serviced by the U.S. Embassy.

 Various workshops in different fields are organized throughout the year.
 This has included an English Conversation Club, movie screenings, and conversations with American diplomats and U.S. Embassy exchange program participants.
 The EducationUSAAdvisor conducts regular advising sessions and also meets with students and parents individually.

 Membership to the American Corner is free and available to the general public.

 You can download the membership form here (DOCX 61 KB)